HorstBaerbel/GBA-image-tools/img2h.md

 ### Generating a tile and screen map for tiled backgrounds

 Generates an optimized tile and screen map from an image.
 This will map duplicate tiles with the same pixels to the same tile data, and only store them once.
-It will not detect tiles that are duplicates if horizontally or vertically flipped though atm.
-This option automatically sets ```--tiles```.
+It will detect horizontally / vertically / both flipped duplicate tiles and set the necessary flip flags if you pass ```--tilemap=true```.
+This option implies / sets ```--tiles```.
 The data generated can simply be memcpy'ed over to VRAM.

 ### Interleaving pixels